huongtmvo/huongtmvo/README.md

 I love to use what I have learned in the field and applied them with my Data Science and Coding projects.
 Check out my portfolio at [link](https://huongvo99.github.io/HuongVo_Portfolio/)

 I am currently looking for Data Science, software developer and related jobs in the Bay Area.
-Shoot me a message if you think I'll fit into some related roles. :)
+Shoot me a message if you think I'll fit into some related roles :)